 One study suggests that increasing your intake of cruciferous vegetables can aid in the prevention of subclinical atherosclerosis in adult women.
 Another study demonstrated, with regard to hypertension, that sulforaphane “decreases renal and vascular oxidative stress and inflammation as well as blood pressure,” thus assisting in hypertension control.

 While the jury may still be out with regards to the exact preventive role of cruciferous veggies in the prevention or modification of heart disease, there are clearly some great advantages in consuming them.

 Are There Any Downsides to Eating Cruciferous Vegetables?

 Actually, yes.
 These vegetables may interact with anticoagulant drugs, making them less effective.
 Also, in their raw state, cruciferous veggies contain goitrogens or compounds that prevent the thyroid from making active hormone, so if you have hypothyroidism, it’s best to eat these vegetables cooked.
 And, of course, if one is allergic to these vegetables, they should not be consumed.

 All in all, cruciferous vegetables are a boon to our healthspan and a novel way to prevent disease.

-Looking for a Thyroid Specialist in San Diego?
+Looking for a Thyroid Doctor in San Diego?
 Come to Integrative Wellness Center of San Diego.